This might seem like a joke. For years home mechanics have been jacking up their vehicles and putting them on jack stands while working on their cars.

 The Aston Martins Vantage has only about 4 inches of clearance.
 A normal floor jack will not fit below the sill, and thus cannot get to the cars jacking point.
 Some have driven the front wheels unto scraps of wood to get enough clearance for a floor jack.

 Come on, you own an Aston Martin.
 Don't drive over driftwood in order to jack your car up!
+A better solution is to purchase a low profile jack.

-I decided to fabricate two low ramps to lift the car 3 to 4 inches.
+Or you could fabricate two low ramps to lift the car 3 to 4 inches.

-In addition, a small transition piece was also cut at a 45% angle to transition onto the 3/4" plywood.
+In addition, a small transition piece was also cut at a 45% angle to transition onto the 3/4" plywood. (red arrow).
+Note primary transition angle (blue arrow).

-Finally a section of 2x4" was screwed to the end of the ramp to give me an indication when to stop.
+Finally a section of 2x4" was screwed to the end of the ramp to give me an indication when to stop. (yellow arrow photograph below).

 The ramps are positioned just in front of the front wheels and the car driven up onto them.